Powerlearnproject/se-day1-assignment-Tioluwani-codes/README.md

 Project Manager: The expert who identifies the problems, and then assigns them to the Software developer for solution.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs are software applications that provide a comprehensive development environment for writing, debugging, and testing code.
+The importance of IDEs lies in their ability to: Improve coding efficiency, enhance debugging capabilities, and support project management.
+Popular examples include Eclipse and Visual Studios.
+VCS are software tools that help developers manage changes to their codebase over time.
+The importance of VCS lies in their ability to: Track changes, Collaborate on code, and manage different versions.
+Popular examples include Git, Mercurial, and Subversion.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.